dgrisafe/anki-dom-csl/README.md

 Walter, K. Fentanyl Overdose JAMA 329, 184 (2023)

 Peachman, R. R. Will the New CDC Opioid Prescribing Guidelines Help Correct the Course in Pain Care?
 JAMA 329, 111–113 (2023)

+## Raw HTML

+This is how the above addresses appear without html

+`
+Note, some examples have URL links that hyperlink while others do not, but they all show in a similar format.

+Blum, D. <a href="https://www.nytimes.com/2023/02/24/well/eat/ozempic-side-effects-alcohol.html">Some People on Ozempic Lose the Desire to Drink.
+Scientists Are Asking Why.</a> The New York Times (2023)

+Gandhi, M. et al. in (2023)

+Walter, K. Fentanyl Overdose JAMA 329, 184 (2023)

+Peachman, R. R. Will the New CDC Opioid Prescribing Guidelines Help Correct the Course in Pain Care?
+JAMA 329, 111–113 (2023) `